DSport likely to be the official broadcaster for I-League | Goal.com

 The kick-off timings are slated to be 2 pm, 5 pm, and 7 pm.

 "I-League could possibly see all their games broadcasted this season.
-We are just waiting to work on the final bits with the broadcaster before we announce it," said a member of the All India Football Federation's (AIFF) League Committee to Goal who was present in the meeting.
+We are just waiting to work on the final bits with the broadcaster before we announce it," said a member of the All India Football Federation's (AIFF) League Committee present at the meeting to Goal.

 Mohun Bagan and East Bengal are likely to play all their matches from the Kalyani Stadium, whereas Minerva Punjab will continue to host matches at the Tau Devi Lal Stadium in Punjab.
 It was previously touted that the former I-League champions will play their home matches from Assam due to the renovation work going on at the aforementioned stadium.